 The Regional History Project’s documentation of Central California history

 The Video Game Lab at the Science and Engineering Library, which provides access to more than 600 games and 40 gaming consoles.

 For more information, see the University Library website.

 Information Technology Services (ITS)

 ITS operates the campus network, which interconnects computers, workstations, instructional computing labs, and computer-equipped classrooms with each other and the Internet.
-In addition, wireless access called CruzNet is available across campus.
+In addition, wireless access is available across campus.
 ITS also provides the campus with technical services and computer support through the ITS Support Center.

 Purchasing a Computer?

 If you are planning on buying a new computer, UCSC recommends purchasing a laptop with both wired and wireless network capability.
 The campus supports both PC and Mac computers.
 An excellent source for purchasing computers and computer products is the campus Bay Tree Bookstore, (831) 459-2082.
 Through university-negotiated contracts, pricing is almost always below outside market prices.

 UCSC Account (CruzID) and EmailAll students, faculty, and staff have a UCSC account called CruzID and a UCSC email account, for example email@example.com.
 All official UC and UCSC communication is emailed to the @ucsc.edu address.
 In addition to email, CruzID gives individuals access to many campus systems and applications.
 More information is available at UCSC Email Services.

 ITS provides in-room Internet access (called ResNet) to students living on campus.
 Network services are available to undergraduate and graduate students living in university housing (except for the Camper Park).
 For assistance with network connections, contact ResNet at firstname.lastname@example.org or call (831) 459-HELP (4357).